-Today, the FIA has saved two lives – Carlos Sainz thankful after Silverstone win
+‘Today the FIA has saved two lives’: Carlos Sainz thankful after Silverstone win

 “We sometimes criticise the FIA but you have to give it to them how much they have helped us, and the accident in Formula Two, too.

-“Today, the FIA has saved two lives, and we need to give it to them – the amazing work they are doing in safety.
+“Today the FIA has saved two lives and we need to give it to them, the amazing work they are doing in safety.

 “You guys cannot imagine the speed we are doing in high speed, changing direction, and knowing we can do it safely.
 I thank them for this, and I love the sport for that.”